Great British Chefs: Reception

 Reviews of the iOS apps were positive with The Telegraph praising the low price of compared to traditional cookbooks and the "superb photography [which] makes it equally lovely to look at".
 Technology website Pocket-Lint praised the navigation of the app and listed it as "app of the day" on July 27, 2011.

+Publications

+Great British Chefs has published six cookbooks.
+Two have been shortlisted for the Guild of Food Writers Awards.